-Future phases of the project include the construction of the Maple Diversion and high ground tieback levees at the western edge of Minot at Tierrecita Vallejo and in northeast Minot along 4th Avenue.
-Recent work by the Souris River Joint Board and the US Army Corps of Engineers as part of the federal Feasibility Study has identified a potential federal interest in the construction of these features.
-This study is expected to be completed in February 2019.
+Future phases of the project include the construction of the Maple Diversion and high ground tieback levees at the western edge of

+Minot at Tierrecita Vallejo and in northeast Minot along 4th Avenue.
+Recent work by the Souris government to complete the study.
 If a federal interest is identified, two important additional Congressional milestones must be achieved to bring the project to fruition - authorization and appropriation.
-Each of these actions is typically delivered in the form of a Water Resources Development Act (WRDA) Bill.
+Each of these actions is delivered in the form of a Water Resources Development